 When will this treatment be available?

-At this point there are no clinical trials available yet, but the treatment was confirmed do be viable in humans regarding low toxicity and ability to regrow larger layers of dentin.
+At this point, there are no clinical trials available yet, but the treatment was confirmed to be viable in humans regarding low toxicity and the ability to regrow small layers of dentin.
 We expect this treatment to be available within 10 years’ time.
 It’s still not clear if this will be a viable kind of treatment that will become publicly available.

 Dental pulp regeneration – most promising treatment alternative to root canals